 Coober Pedy

-Josephine’s Gallery and Kangaroo Orphanage
+4. Visit the Josephine’s Gallery and Kangaroo Orphanage

 While there are lots of great things to do in Coober Pedy, admiring aboriginal art and baby kangaroos is pretty up there.
-Josephine’s Gallery is an art gallery meets kangaroo sanctuary filled with local Aboriginal artwork and artifacts.
-Outside, you can mingle with baby kangaroos at the kangaroo orphanage and even watch bottle-feeding.
-You can find Josephine’s on the main street of Coober Pedy across from the drive-in, but make sure to check their opening hours, as visitor hours are limited.
+Josephine’s Gallery is an art gallery meets kangaroo sanctuary filled with local Aboriginal culture and artifacts.

-Venture below the surface and explore this underground museum and opal mine that tells the story of Aboriginal and European mining history in Coober Pedy.
-Cruise for fossils from the now-extinct inland sea and get a feel for what life is like in a dug-out.
-The Umoona Opal Mine and Museum offers tours through the Aboriginal Interpretive Centre that explain how opals are formed and mined.
+Cruise for fossils from the now-extinct inland sea and get a feel for what life is like in a dugout.
+The museum offers underground tours through the Aboriginal Interpretive Centre that explain how opals are formed and mined; you’ll get a really interesting insight into how the opal mines work.
 The experience is quite different from the Old Timers Mine and is also well worth a go.

-Be sure to stop by the souvenir shop where you can get a custom piece of opal jewellery to take home.
+Be sure to stop by the souvenir shop, where you can get a custom piece of opal jewellery to take home.

 Umoona Opal Mine and Museum, Coober Pedy